BloomGameStudio/PlayerService/README.md

 ---

 Websocket Endpoints on first connect will send all relevant data\*¹.
-After the first transmition it will only send objects that have changes since the last transmission.
+After the first transmition it will only send objects that have changes since the last transmition.

-\*¹Except data that has to be actively included and would not be included normally by default.
+\*¹Except Data that has to be activly included and would not be included normally by default.

 E.g If by default inactive or soft deleted data|objects|rows wont be included it also wont be included in the initial transfer unless queried|asked for by the client.